-5. Have a valid driver's license if the operation of a veh icle is necessary to provide Community
+5. Have a valid driver's license if the operation of a vehicle is necessary to provide Community Participation Support.

-₹7 Participation Support.

-Ver rification of Provider Qualifications Entity Responsible for Verification:

-Zhaty responsible for vermeation

-ODP or its Designee

-Frequency of Verification:

-At least once during a 3-year monitoring cycle and mor New providers may be qualified more frequently depen assigned to.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Ap pendix C: Participant Services C-1/C-3: Service Specification
+C-1/C-3: Service Specification 1

-K.

-Serv Sta Serv Edu e laws, regulations and policies referenced in the specifical Medicaid agency or the operating agency (if applicable). vice Type: tutory Service vice: ucation ernate Service Title (if any):
+the Medicaid agency or the operating agency (if applications Service Type: pecification are readily available to CMS upon request through able).

+Statutory Service Service:

+Education

+Alternate Service Title (if any):

-Edu ication Support Services
+Education Support Services

-HCI BS Taxonomy:
+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 04 Day Services 04030 education services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Serv vice Definition (Scope):
+Service Definition (Scope):

 Category 4: Sub-Category 4: